galaxyproject/training-material/topics/data-science/tutorials/python-files/tutorial.md

 > ### {% icon question %} Question: How many of each vaccine were exported? received?
 >
+> How many of each were exported? received?
+>
-> How many of each were exported? received? *Tip*: you only need to loop once.
+> *Tip*: you only need to loop once.
+> *Tip*: you will need to handle an edge case here.
+Try and find it out!
 >
 > > ### {% icon solution %} Solution
 > > ```python